Eximee Case Management

 ### **Integration with Eximee Model Runtime**

-* Retrieving contextual data for the case and customer.
+* Fetching contextual case and customer data.

 * Updating data during task execution.